ysong16/Text-Detection-in-Complex-Floor-Plan-Image/README.md

 ## Description

-Our proposed model aims to address the challenges of detecting text in complex diagram images, such as small font sizes, extreme aspect ratios and cluttered back-grounds.
+Our proposed model aims to address the challenges of detecting text in complex diagram images, such as small font sizes, extreme aspect ratios and cluttered backgrounds.

 ## Getting Started